 Oceanview Boulevard and Sunset Drive run pretty much the entire length of Pacific Grove, offering numerous recreational opportunities.
 The simplest way to enjoy the long stretch of coast is just to drive it end to end.

-The drive along the Pacific Grove shoreline is free, but if you like, you can continue on Sunset Drive to catch the famous 17-Mile Drive into Pebble Beach, which does come with a fee, unless you eat at a Pebble Beach restaurant (spending more than $35.00).
+The drive along the Pacific Grove shoreline is free.
+If you like, you can continue on Sunset Drive to catch the famous 17-Mile Drive into Pebble Beach, which does have a fee, unless you eat at a Pebble Beach restaurant (spending more than $35.00).

 Walk the Coastal Bluff Trail at Asilomar State Beach

 The Asilomar Coastal Trail is one of our favorite walks on the California Central Coast.

 It’s a nice length, about one mile each way, if you walk it from the Sunset Drive end (at Asilomar Beach) to the Ocean View Boulevard end (or vice versa).
 There are just two homes along this entire length.
 Otherwise it’s all natural coastline.

 You will find numerous entry points on to the trail all along Sunset Drive, so you can choose to walk just a part of the trail.

 And along the route, there are many places to access the rocky coastline and small coves.
 The trail is flat and easy, more a walk than a hike, and just beautiful.

 Observe the coastal flora along the route, and admire wildflowers in season: the yellow bush lupine looks lovely when in bloom.

 Look for marine life and birds, and enjoy the ocean breezes.
 The walk is spectacular any time of day, but we especially love it early in the morning and at sunset.